 I was flying a local training flight into Portsmouth International Airport, Pease, New Hampshire (KPSM) in early mid-February 2021 when we were handed from Boston Approach Control to Portsmouth Ground Controlled Approach (GCA) while watching several Visual Flight Rules (VFR) aircraft along the Atlantic coastline.
 It was one of those “clear and a million” days that was a welcome treat after a long hard winter.
 We briefed before the flight that VFR traffic would be our primary threat during the day, and that turned out to be true.

 We were level at 4,000 feet when we checked in with GCA and were instructed to descend and maintain 3,000 feet, turn to a heading, and to expect vectors for the approach.
 As the GCA controller spoke, our aircraft’s Traffic Alert and Collision Avoidance System (TCAS) issued a “Descend!”
 Resolution Alert (RA) that required immediate action.
 I disengaged the autopilot and followed the TCAS’s guidance to descend.
 The TCAS is designed for each aircraft to negotiate a course of action to provide separation, so the other aircraft should have been given a “climb” or other instruction to stay out of our way.
 Even though the TCAS guidance agreed with the controller’s guidance, there are specific procedures to follow, which we executed perfectly.
 The Pilot Monitoring (PM) let the controller know we had a TCAS RA, I immediately executed the guidance to avoid the conflict, and the controller acknowledged.
 Once we were clear of the other aircraft, the PM let the controller know we were “clear of conflict,” and the controller again acknowledged.
 Once we were vectored onto the approach course, we were sent to tower’s frequency and we landed.
 Nothing else was said of the matter until we debriefed the flight.
-It was a textbook perfect TCAS RA event on our part.
-(See the video linked with the photo.)
+It was a textbook perfect TCAS RA event on our part:

 Two days after the flight, our hangar manager got a call from airport operations at our home base, Hanscom Field, Bedford, Massachusetts (KBED), saying the Portsmouth tower was looking for the pilot in command on that day’s flight.
 The call made its way to me by Friday and I made the call, which went right to voice mail.
 So, I had the weekend to wonder what it was all about.